 We believe that micro-combs will bring further benefits to RF photonic signal processing in many respects.
 First, the coherent nature of the soliton states will enable more advanced RF functions such as wideband frequency conversion and clock generation.
-Maturing nanofabrication techniques have allowed the realization of high-Q MRRs for comb generation with FSRs ranging from 10s' of GHz [119] up to the THz regime [47], covering the full RF bands of interest for almost any integrated RF systems.
+Maturing nanofabrication techniques have allowed the realization of high-Q MRRs for comb generation with FSRs ranging from 10s' of GHz [119] up to the THz regime [47], covering the full RF bands of interest for almost any integrated RF system.
 The wide available FSR spacing of optical micro-combs allows for a large Nyquist zone up to 100's of GHz.
 This is well beyond the processing bandwidth of electronic devices and is also challenging for mode-locked lasers and OFCs obtained by EO modulation.
-With tailored dispersion, ultra-wideband bandwidth, up to even octave-spanning microcombs, [71] can be generated, thus enabling a large number of wavelength channels to be achieved with a single on-chip source, to work in conjunction with broadband opto-electronic equipment.
+With tailored dispersion, ultra-wideband bandwidth micro-combs - even up to octave-spanning and beyond, [71] can be achieved, thus enabling a very large number of wavelength channels with a single on-chip source, to work in conjunction with broadband opto-electronic equipment.
 This approach enables significantly enhanced wavelength-division parallelism for massive data transmission and processing [62-64] for many applications including radio-over-fibre systems, for example.

-Further, the high reconfigurability of micro-comb-based programmable RF photonic transversal filters enables versatile processing functions and operation bandwidths for diverse computing requirements of many practical applications without having to alter any hardware.
-By simply programming and shaping the comb lines according to specific tap coefficients, the same physical equipment can be employed to achieve multiple signal processing functions.
-Such a high degree of reconfigurability enable highly reconfigurable processing functions and high processing accuracy that typically cannot be obtained by passive photonic integrated circuits or via optical analogue signal processing.
+Perhaps most importantly, the high reconfigurability of micro-comb based programmable RF photonic transversal filters enables one to achieve highly versatile processing functions with dynamic real-time reconfigurability so that the same system can be dynamically reprogrammed to perform a wide range of different functions without having to alter any hardware.
+By simply programming and shaping the comb lines according to different specific tap coefficients, the same physical equipment can be employed to achieve multiple signal processing functions.
+Such a high degree of reconfigurability is unprecedented for photonic RF signal processors and enables highly reconfigurable processing functions and high processing accuracy that typically cannot be obtained by passive photonic integrated circuits or via optical analogue signal processing.
+Further, very wide operational RF bandwidths can be achieved for diverse computing requirements of many practical applications.
 Photonic transversal filters are essentially equivalent to filters achieved via purely digital signal processing, but implemented by photonic hardware.